The lung-specific proteome

 Figure 2.
 An interactive network plot of the lung enriched and group enriched genes connected to their respective enriched tissues (grey circles).
 Red nodes represent the number of lung enriched genes and orange nodes represent the number of genes that are group enriched.
 The sizes of the red and orange nodes are related to the number of genes displayed within the node.
 Each node is clickable and results in a list of all enriched genes connected to the highlighted edges.
 The network is limited to group enriched genes in combinations of up to 3 tissues, but the resulting lists show the complete set of group enriched genes in the particular tissue.

-One example of a group enriched gene in lung and thyroid gland, is NK2 homeobox 1 (NKX2-1).
+One example of a group enriched gene in the lung and thyroid gland is NK2 homeobox 1 (NKX2-1).
 NKX2-1 is a transcription factor suggested to regulate lung surfactant homeostasis and early development of lung structures, while in the thyroid it is involved in regulating the expression of genes important for thyroid hormone production.
 Mutations in NKX2-1 genes have been associated with breathing difficulty and reduced thyroid gland function (hypothyroidism).
 Immunohistochemistry shows staining in thyroid glandular cells and respiratory epithelial cells.

 The lungs are one of the largest organs in the human body.
 They are responsible for supplying the circulatory system with oxygen, which will then be transported to all other organs in the body.
 Inhaled air passes through the nose or mouth via trachea to the bronchi, and further through bronchioli, before finally reaching the alveoli of the lungs.
 This is where the gaseous exchange occurs; oxygen is exchanged for carbon dioxide which is transported in the opposite direction and exhaled.